-The Hilton Honors American Express Card is Hilton and Amex’s entry-level credit card.
+The American Express Hilton Honors Card is Hilton and Amex’s entry-level credit card.
 It has no annual fee and comes with Hilton Silver status as its primary benefit.
 This makes it an excellent option for people who like Hilton hotels but do not travel very often.
 Plus, this card is the only co-branded hotel credit card in the industry that comes with any level of status but not an annual fee.

 Furthermore, the Hilton Honors Card is a great option for those who want a sign-up bonus that’s both valuable and easy to earn.
 This card is also great for those who eventually want to get the Hilton Surpass or Hilton Aspire credit cards in the future.
 That’s because American Express offers excellent upgrade bonuses for this card’s “bigger siblings”.
 But you must keep the Hilton Honors Card for at least 12 months before you are eligible for an upgrade bonus.

-However, you can earn up to three total bonuses with the Hilton Honors Card.
+You can earn up to three total bonuses with the Hilton Honors Card.
 The first bonus is the traditional sign-up bonus.
 And the other two are upgrade bonuses.
 You can upgrade your Hilton Honors Card to the mid-tier Hilton Surpass Card and receive an upgrade bonus.
 But you must keep the no annual fee card for at least 12 months before you are eligible to upgrade.
 And after another year, you can upgrade your Surpass Card to a Hilton Aspire Card and receive another upgrade bonus.

 Hotel redemptions are the only valuable way to redeem HH points.
 Nights start at 5,000 points, but most locations will cost a lot more points per night.
 Unlike most competitors, Hilton does not have a rewards chart publicly posted.
 How many points a night costs depends on your location and when you are traveling.